For all types of Commercial Litigation and Arbitration

 After approval or confirmation of the Chapter 11 Plan (reorganization plan) by the Court as well as the creditors, the plan is said to be confirmed.
 In order to attain approval of all creditors, the plan must be equitable and fair in its treatment of debts to all classes of creditors.

-solutions for families and individuals. we are ready to help
+solutions for families and individuals.
+Hacker Law Firm is ready to help

 Generally, a Chapter 13 bankruptcy is a reorganization plan bankruptcy, or a legal way to pay back a portion or all of the debts that you owe.
 In Chapter 13 bankruptcy, you are usually able to keep your house and/or car.
 The most common reason for filing a Chapter 13 bankruptcy is to allow you to catch up on your house and/or car payments and stop a foreclosure or repossession.
 In a Chapter 13 bankruptcy, your secured debts, including the amount you are behind on your house, your mortgage payment(s) and the amount owed on your car, and a portion of your unsecured debts including credit cards and medical bills can be repaid over a 3 to 5 year time period sometimes at a reduced interest rate.

 Generally, a Chapter 7 bankruptcy is a liquidation bankruptcy or a legal way to wipe out your debts and start fresh.
 You will be able to wipe out most of your unsecured debts, such as credit cards, personal loans, repossessions, medical bills, etc. Most people who file Chapter 7 bankruptcy are able to keep their homes and cars as long as they are current and remain current on their payments on those items.
 However, there are income limitations on who may be able to file a Chapter 7 bankruptcy.